tora015/pdsnd_github/README.md

 ### Description
-Displaying summary statistics, including the most common month, day, and hour for bike rentals
+Displaying summary statistics, including the most common month, day, and hour for bike rentals Providing user-filtered data based on city, month, and day selections

 ### Files used
 new_your_city.csv